mihiarc/parcelpy/TESTING_GUIDE.md

    - Test GeoJSON export
    - Verify download works

-**Note:** This tab requires successful geometry data loading, which may not work with current database format.
+**Note:** This tab should now work with the geometry loading fix implemented.

 ---